 However, the desire to develop renewable, clean energy sources will continue to play a major role in the energy industry.
 The efforts of the petroleum and gas industries to prolong fossil fuel resources may buy more time for the development of alternative sources, such as solar, wind, and biofuels.
 Thanks to interest in alternative energy sources, there are more sectors than ever before in the industry today.
 People who want to launch or further a career in the energy industry have some tough choices ahead of them.
 They can choose to work in any of these sectors (and this is not an exhaustive list; it includes segments of all three divisions of the industry): petroleum and oil, natural gas, electric generation, electric distribution and delivery, solar energy, wind energy, nuclear energy, geothermal energy, biofuels, and energy services and consultation.

-Each of these sectors offers many opportunities.
-People who enjoy technical work can pursue careers as engineers, scientists, technicians, or operators.
-People who enjoy business management can become supervisors, managers, executives, sales reps, or brokers.
-Other professionals are needed to market the industry, hire workers, maintain accounting and reporting, and undertake all the administrative tasks associated with operating a business.
-A new sector of the industry, energy consulting, is gaining in popularity, both in the industry and with employees.
-Large companies are marketing energy-saving programs and devices, and consultants and scientists developing and selling them are attracted to these companies by the lucrative salaries that they offer.
 As the industry becomes more complex and energy more expensive, it is highly likely that these companies and these careers will continue to grow.
 For example, smart grid or smart meter technologies, those that offer two-way communication and allow utility companies to gather data and adjust generating capacities, require highly trained and skilled technicians and IT personnel.
 Companies such as IBM, General Electric, Itron, and Cisco develop these technologies and as their market increases, so does the need for employees.
 Another growing career field is energy efficiency because individuals and organizations are increasingly focused on reducing rising energy costs.
 Efficiency consultants analyze existing energy output and suggest ways to lower utility bills.
 Technicians help consumers and businesses save energy by adding insulation, installing climate control systems, sealing duct leaks in heating and cooling systems, installing smart lighting, and performing many other tasks.
-There are more than 2.3 million energy efficiency workers in the United States, according to Energy Efficiency Jobs in America.
+Nearly 2.2 million energy efficiency workers are employed in the United States, according to Energy Efficiency Jobs in America.
+“Nearly 290,000 Americans living in rural areas work in energy efficiency with more than 40 percent of all workers living outside of America’s top 50 metro areas.”

 Despite the recent downturn, there will continue to be strong demand for energy—especially after the world fully rebounds from the economic challenges created by the pandemic.
-The world population is expected to reach more than 10 billion people before the end of the 21st century, according to United Nations projections.
-With the current world population around 7.6 billion, this is significant growth that will create huge demand for resources, including energy.
+The world population is expected to reach 10.4 billion people before the end of the 21st century, according to United Nations projections.
+With the current world population around 8 billion, this is significant growth that will create huge demand for resources, including energy.
 Our current and anticipated future energy needs are driving growth in the number of jobs in the industry.
 Opportunities in alternative energy sectors are especially likely to grow because of declining construction and production costs and rising capacity in the wind and solar sectors and because the demand among an expanding population and rising number of developing nations exceeds the supply of traditional energy resources.

 - Biofuels Processing Technicians